jmarthaller/putrid-potatoes-demo/README.md

 ### Filter

-Users can search for a movie, as well as filter movies to review by genre or runtime.
+Users can search for a movie by title

 ![potato-search](gifs/potato-search.gif)

 <br/><br/>
 <br/><br/>

+Users can filter movies to review by genre

 ![potato-search](gifs/potato-genre.gif)

 <br/><br/>
 <br/><br/>

+Alternatively, users can filter movies by runtime

 ![potato-search](gifs/potato-runtime.gif)